projectchrono/chrono/doxygen/documentation/module_fsi/module_fsi_installation.md

 2. Set the `ENABLE_MODULE_FSI` as 'on', then press 'Configure' (to refresh the variable list)

+3. Set the `USE_FSI_DOUBLE` as 'on', otherwise a single precision FSI solver will be built

-3. Press 'Configure' again, then 'Generate', and proceed as usual in the installation instructions.
+4. Press 'Configure' again, then 'Generate', and proceed as usual in the installation instructions.

 ## How to use it